jessicareynolds/week-03-review/REVIEW.md

 ## how do we fork a repo?

-- Open the link sent via Slack, click the 'Fork" button top right and then clone with our forked repo in VS.
+- Open the link sent via Slack, click the 'Fork' button top right and then clone with our forked repo in VS.

 ## how do clone a repo to be available on our local?